 Descriptive incidents comprise detailed descriptions that were submitted to ODIHR.
 These incidents were reviewed, summarized and disaggregated by country, bias motivation and type of incident.
 These incidents are displayed in tables that also include the reporting organization and are available for download on country pages.
 Downloadable files do not include statistical incidents.

 Because of the presence of statistical incidents, the total number of incidents presented in graphics will not always be the same as the number of descriptive incidents available in the relevant tables.
 An explanatory note will be visible when this is the case.
-All of the incidents displayed on hatecrime.osce.org were disaggregated by type of crime, by bias motivation and by country.
+All of the incidents displayed on hatecrime.osce.org were disaggregated by type of crime, bias motivation and country.